simolus3/drift/docs/pages/docs/setup.md

 Everything there is to know about defining tables in Dart is described on the [Dart tables]({{'Dart API/tables.md' | pageUrl}}) page.
 If you prefer using SQL to define your tables, drift supports that too!
 You can read all about the [SQL API]({{ 'SQL API/index.md' | pageUrl }}) here.

-For now, the contents of `database.dart` are:
+For now, populate the contents of `database.dart` with:

 {% include "blocks/snippet" snippets = snippets name = 'before_generation' %}